Dr. Daniel Suter, Model Teacher

 As a freshly minted teacher in the late 1940s, Suter said he “practiced” on his early students, naming six of them in his chapel talk.
 All became physicians, the first to emerge from Eastern Mennonite.
 The first six students today:

-- in a part-time, post-retirement position, Paul T. Yoder (pictured in this issue working in Ethiopia in the cross-cultural slideshow) is editor of the Milepost section of this magazine
+- In a part-time, post-retirement position, Paul T. Yoder is editor of the Milepost section of the Crossroads Magazine

 - Ruth Peachey is a retired psychiatrist in Florence, Alabama